British vote upset leaves European shares in choppy waters

 on Friday after Britain's election delivered no clear winner on

-the eve of Brexit talks, though a slump in sterling gave an edge
+the eve of Brexit talks, though a slump in the sterling gave an

 "Whilst a hung parliament was not the specific outcome that